Scottish Borders Datazones and Intermediate Zones

 - contain households with similar social characteristics

-Data Zones can be aggregated like building blocks, to represent a larger community of interest that population statistics wouldn't normally be available for.
-An example might include when there is a split in a Community Council area or an Electoral Ward or school catchment area, and we want to analyse which is the best way to draw the new boundary.
+Datazones can be aggregated like building blocks, to represent a larger community of interest, for which population statistics wouldn't normally be available.
+An example might include when there is change to an Electoral Ward, urban Community Council area or secondary school catchment area, and we want to analyse population counts for the proposed new boundary options.

-Data Zones may change every 10 years, after a Census.
+Datazones may change every 10 years, after a Census.
 This is to make sure they always represent communities, including new housing areas that have been built in the past 10 years.
-The 6,505 '2001 Data Zones' were based on the 2001 Census.
-Following Census 2011, there are now 6,976 Data Zones covering the whole of Scotland.
+6,505 Data Zones were initially designed, based on the 2001 Census.
+Following the 2011 Census, there are currently 6,976 Data Zones covering the whole of Scotland.

-143 of these Data Zones are in Scottish Borders.
+143 of the current Datazones are in Scottish Borders.
 You can use our guide to the Scottish Borders 2011 Data Zone names and codes to help identify the areas you need information for.

-Intermediate Zones are a statistical geography that sit between Data Zones and Council Areas.
+Intermediate Zones are a statistical geography that sits between Datazones and Council Areas.

-Intermediate Zones are often used for the dissemination of statistics that are not suitable for release at the Data Zone level because of the sensitive nature of the statistic, or for reasons of reliability.
-They are also useful as building blocks for profiling larger towns, that have many Data Zones, and are convenient for mapping purposes.
+Intermediate Zones are often used for the dissemination of statistics that are not suitable for release at the Datazone level because of the sensitive nature of the statistic, or for reasons of reliability.
+They are also useful as building blocks for profiling larger towns that have too many Datazones to be manageable, and are convenient for mapping purposes.

 Intermediate Zones are also subject to change following a Census.
 Following Census 2011, there are now 1,279 Intermediate Zones covering the whole of Scotland.